- COVID-19 Information

-In addition to the no-visitation policy we have implemented, the following are additional safety measures we have put into place:
+In addition to the visitation protocols we have implemented, we have put into place the following are additional safety measures:

-- Screening procedure for staff: We implemented a new screening procedure for all staff reporting to work, which includes temperature checks twice daily, performed by a staff nurse and checking for signs of illness including cough, fever, sore throat, runny nose, and/or shortness of breath.
-If staff show any symptoms they are sent home to be quarantined;
+- Screening procedure for staff: All staff have their temperature checked daily, performed by a staff member who also checks for signs of illness.
+If staff show any symptoms, they are sent home to be quarantined.

-- Our clinical team meets at least twice per day to review the latest CDC data and clinical findings so that we are well prepared should any of our residents become ill.
+- Our team meets daily to review the latest CDC data and clinical findings so that we are well prepared should any of our residents become ill.

 Because of the state directive to close our campus to visitors, all New York State (NYS) Certified Long Term Care Ombudsmen will provide “virtual” visiting by phone, email and other web-based technologies.
 Residents wishing to contact the state LTC Ombudsman may call the new helpline number: (914) 500-3406.

 To the community: Thank you for your support

 We want to thank our community for the support you have given to us since the start of the Covid-19 pandemic.
 We have received generous financial contributions, hand-written cards and artwork, beautifully made cloth masks, and kind letters to let us know how much you appreciate the care we are providing for our seniors.
 We’re sharing all of these stories on our Testimonials and Facebook pages.
 These generous acts sustain us in our work, and our operation.
 Thank you.

 If you’d like to help, visit our Go Fund Me page to send a gift to our staff, or consider making a tax-deductible donation to United Hebrew of New Rochelle.